 This integration has created exciting opportunities for the development of cutting edge research and the provision of education in governance and public policy analysis through combining knowledge in institutional design with expertise in qualitative and quantatative methods, evaluation, microsimulation and policy modelling, in a way that is of significance to scholars and practitioners in Australia and internationally.

-IGPA’s work is organised around our three research centres:
+IGPA’s work is organised around our four research centres:

 - Centre for Deliberative Democracy and Global Governance

-The Institute hosts the largest concentration of internationally recognized governance scholars in Australia recruited from Universities in the World Top 100.
+In addition, the Institute is currently host to eight Australian Research Council funded projects and the largest concentration of internationally recognized governance scholars in Australia recruited from Universities in the World Top 100.
 This includes:

 |Professor Henrik Bang one of the leading theorists on the study of governance who joined us from the University of Copenhagen.|